aanderse/LdapRecord.com/source/docs/events.md

 LdapRecord events provide a method of listening for certain LDAP actions that are called and execute tasks for that specific event.

-> {note} The LdapRecord event dispatcher was actually derived from the
+> The LdapRecord event dispatcher was actually derived from the
 > [Laravel Framework](https://github.com/laravel/framework) with
 > Broadcasting & Queuing omitted to remove extra dependencies
 > that would be required with implementing those features.